dpharris/OlcbRefresh/README.md

      - These are *addressed* messages carrying unlimited data in multiple messages.
      - These are one-to-one messages.
  - **Systems/Housekeeping**<br>
-    These are the 'behind-the-scenes' protocol that enables and ensures the system's construction.
+    These are the 'behind-the-scenes' protocol that enables and ensures the system's integrity.
    - Link - establishes and maintains the node's link to the network
      - Announces state of Node
      - Announcement of *Intialization Complete*